leishiao/leishiao.github.io/JCP/CHAPTER 4  Composing Objects.md

 In many cases, ownership and encapsulation goes together -- the object encapsulates the state it owns and owns the state it encapsulate.
 It is the owner of a given state variable that gets to decide on the locking protocol used to maintain the integrity of that variable's state.
 Ownership implies control, but once you publish a reference to a mutable object, you no longer have exclusive control; at best, you might have "shared ownership".
 A class usually does not own the objects passed to its method and constructors, unless the method is designed to explicitly transfer ownership of objects passed in.

 Collection classes often exhibit a form of "spilt

+### 4.2 Instance confinement

+Encapsulation simplifies making classes thread-safe by promoting *instance confinement*, often just called *confinement*.
+Combining confinement with an appropriate  locking discipline can ensure that otherwise  non-thread-safe objects are used in a thread-safe manner.

+Encapsulating data with an object confines access to the data to the object's methods, making it easier to ensure that the data is always accessed with the appropriate lock held.

+Confined object must not escape their intended scope.

+Instance confinement allows different state variables to be guarded by different locks.

+Confinement makes it easier to build thread-safe classes because a class that confines its state can be analyzed for thread-safety without examine the whole program.

+#### 4.2.1 The Java monitor Pattern

+An object following the Java monitor pattern encapsulates all its mutable state and guards it with its intrinsic lock.

+There are advantages to using a private lock object instead of an object's intrinsic lock (or any other publicly accessible lock).

+### 4.3 Delegating Thread safety